reactphp/reactphp/README.md

 ### Input

-In order to communicate with the server, you can pass an input stream in the constructor and bind to the `input` event.
+In order to communicate with the server, you can add inputs via `addInput` and bind to the `input.$name` event.
 This allows you to trigger custom events and run custom code when they happen.

 ### Running